kevando/freedom-torch/pages/china.md

 - 100,000 Chinese students come to America every year.
 - Applw has 2m employees in china.
 4x walmart has in the us
 - China has only one time zone
+- China's current president has no term limit
+- China's military belongs to the CCP, not the government

-**White Monkey:** White people hired by China to say good things about China
+- **White Monkey:** White people hired by China to say good things about China

 ---